Compare Toronto home insurance quotes

 Matt Hands, Business Director, Insurance

-Home insurance in Toronto isn't required by law, but your lender requires it, and it's just a good idea for peace of mind.
+Home insurance in Ontario isn't required by law, but your lender requires it, and it's just a good idea for peace of mind.
 So, whether you’re in a single-family house in Etobicoke, a condominium near Fort York, renting an apartment in the Beach, or a mansion on The Bridle Path, there is a type of home insurance in Toronto, Ontario to suit your needs and budget.

 There are 3 main types of coverage - comprehensive, broad, and basic.
 Most Torontonians will choose a comprehensive home insurance policy because the difference in costs between the different policy types is minimal, some lenders will only offer a comprehensive policy and, this policy provides you with the highest level of protection.
 Here’s a breakdown of the three different types of home insurance policies: